CDAT/vcdat/source/user_quick_start.rst

 You should now see the vCDAT interface.
 If not, consult our :ref:`user-troubleshooting` section for help.

-Quick help
+Quick Help
 =================================

-In the top left corner there is a 'help' button which will give a quick tour of vCDAT features.
+In the top left corner there is a 'Help' button which will give a quick tour of vCDAT features.

 More help buttons can be found on specific dialog pages.
-Click a help button to initiate a quick tutorial.
+Click on a help button to initiate a quick tutorial.

 Load a Variable